danweitzel/running_analysis/README.md

 </p>

 I am also interested in what type of distances I run.
-Most of my runs ar either part of a Garmin Training Plan or runs with friends.
+Most of my runs are either part of a Garmin Training Plan or runs with my wife or friends.
 The distances have been rounded to full kilometers for better visualization.
 Apparently I have a lot of runs between 5k and 10k and then fewer runs between 10k and up to the marathon distance.

 <p align="center">
 <img src="figures/histogram_distance.png" width="650">